Skip to content

 drop user user_ro;

-2.1 Can manually modify Kubernetes resources automatically generated by the installation program after deployment?
+2.1 After deployment, can I manually modify Kubernetes resources automatically generated by the installer?

-Manual modifications are not allowed, because when upgrading using Launcher after a new version release, it will regenerate Deployment, Service, Ingress resources based on the configuration information provided during installation (except for Configmap, where the configuration items can be modified arbitrarily, but arbitrary modifications may cause abnormal program operation).
+No manual modification allowed, because when a new version is released later, using Launcher to upgrade the installation will regenerate Deployment, Service, Ingress, etc., based on the configuration information filled out during installation (Configmap is an exception; its content can be modified manually, but arbitrary modifications may cause program runtime errors).

 3.1 How to handle if the certificate has not expired

-Rancher server can run normally.
-Upgrading to Rancher v2.0.14+, v2.1.9+, or v2.2.2+ will automatically check the certificate validity period.
+The rancher server can run normally.
+Upgrading to Rancher v2.0.14+, v2.1.9+, or v2.2.2+ will automatically check the certificate expiration date.
 If it detects that the certificate is about to expire, it will automatically generate a new certificate.
-Therefore, for independently running Rancher Server containers, you only need to upgrade the Rancher version to one that supports automatic SSL certificate updates before the certificate expires, no additional actions are required.
+Therefore, for standalone container running Rancher Server, just upgrade the rancher version to one that supports automatic SSL certificate updates before the certificate expires, no other action is needed.

 3.2 How to handle if the certificate has expired

-Rancher server cannot run normally.
-Even upgrading to Rancher v2.0.14+, v2.1.9+, or v2.2.2+ may result in certificate errors.
-If this happens, follow these steps to handle the issue:
+The rancher server cannot run normally.
+Even upgrading to Rancher v2.0.14+, v2.1.9+, or v2.2.2+ may prompt certificate errors.
+If this situation occurs, perform the following actions:

 2. Execute the following commands: